yolk/valvat/README.md

 ## A note on Brexit

 Valvat supports validating VAT-IDs from the UK by syntax & checksum for now.
-Validation against the VIES web service will propably stop working (and return `false`) in 2021.
+Validation against the VIES web service will probably stop working (and return `false`) in 2021.

 ## Features